|

 of the Second Cold War between the U.S. and Russia.h

-The Decline of America is a Factor in
+The Decline of America is a Factor in the Resumption of the Cold War

 It goes without saying that Americafs unilateral dominance of the post-WWII